acerwebai/VangoghCrazyWorld-Web/README.md

-# Vangogh Crazy World
+# Vangogh Crazy World - Web code

-Here are a few pictures that are suitable for conversion into Van Gogh paintings.
-Together with selected classic Van Gogh paintings, you can use the artificial intelligence technology of style transfer to let you experience Van Gogh in modern scenes and draw it.

-From this sample, you will know following
-* Who is Vangogh?
-* How to get Vangogh's assistance to paint what you see?
-* The best practice on tuning parameter to retrain model for Vangogh style transer?

-## ---- following still need modification ------
+Here is the practice about how to make models that are trained by python code in <href="https://github.com/acerwebai/VangoghCrazyWorld"> VangoghCrazyWorld</href>.
+It's implemented by ML5.js and P5.js.
+ML5.js is a high end API base on TensorFlow.js that published by Google.
+You can get mode details from the <href="https://ml5js.org/">ML5.js web</href> and <href="https://www.tensorflow.org/js/">tensorflow.js web </href>
+Following describes what is the steps that we need to do step by step.
+Enjoy it.

+## Convert models
+ descript how to convert tf models to ml5.js models
+## Inference performance adjustment

+## ML5.js library adjustment

+## Reference

 One Paragraph of project description goes here, example: Neural Style Transfer, Van Gogh Crazy World
 Descriptions: